In this section you can find the Audit Committee Charter of NASB, as well as the Ethical Standards Policy and Code of Ethics.

-An employee's position with NASB may provide access to “material non-public information.”
+A staff member position with NASB may provide access to “material non-public information.”
 Generally, "material non-public information" is information that is not available to the public at large, which would be important to an investor in making a decision to buy, sell or retain a particular marketable security.
 Examples of information that would be considered material are: projections of future earnings or losses; news of a pending or proposed merger or acquisition, tender offer or exchange offer; news of a significant sale of assets or the disposition of a subsidiary; changes in dividend policies, dividend amounts or the declaration of a stock split or the offering of additional securities; significant changes in management; significant new products or discoveries; or impending financial or liquidity problems.

 NASB has established strong internal control policies and procedures and the Audit Committee expects all employees to be familiar with and operate within these controls and procedures.
 NASB’s internal and external auditors periodically audit internal control policies, procedures and compliance in order to assess the sufficiency of these controls.
 All employees involved in these periodic assessments must provide accurate information and complete the internal control certifications in a timely manner.

 NASB maintains the highest reasonable standards in preparing the accounting and financial information disclosed to the public.
 NASB’s financial statements are prepared in accordance with generally accepted accounting principles.
 Bank officers and employees must never present NASB in any way that might mislead a third party regarding the Bank’s true financial situation.